oscarant/huuva-backend/README.md

 ```

 For running tests on your local machine.
-1. you need to start a database.
+1. You need to start a database (or have the docker-compose running).

-I prefer doing it with docker:
 ```
 docker run -p "5432:5432" -e "POSTGRES_PASSWORD=huuva_backend" -e "POSTGRES_USER=huuva_backend" -e "POSTGRES_DB=huuva_backend" postgres:17-bullseye
 ```